medeiros/medeiros.github.io/_posts/2020-10-15-Kafka-Connect-Concepts.md

 Connect in standalone mode
 - The second parameter is the property file to our specific configuration of Kafka Connect File Stream Source Connector.
-You can pass as many files after the first one (the worker definition), and each file will be related to a different Sink/Source Connector.
+You can pass as many files after the first one (the worker definition), and the second one (must have at least one connector config file), and each file will be related to a additional Sink/Source Connector.

 After that, we can consume this topic and see the results: